Award winner 2023 İrem Alp

 International students are an invaluable asset

-The DAAD Prize, which is valued at 1,000 euros per university and has been awarded for more than sixteen years, is intended to draw attention to the stories of foreign students at German universities and to help personalise this invaluable group.
-The aim of the prize is to make it clear that foreign students take a piece of Germany back to their home countries and bring something of themselves and their culture to Germany – a reciprocal enriching arrangement for both sides.
+The DAAD Prize, which is valued at 1,000 euros per university and has been awarded for more than sixteen years, is intended to draw attention to the stories of international students at German universities and to help personalise this invaluable group.
+The aim of the prize is to make it clear that international students take a piece of Germany back to their home countries and bring something of themselves and their culture to Germany – a reciprocal enriching arrangement for both sides.
 The students who receive such an award through their respective host university stand as representatives for their fellow students from all over the world.
 They are the future partners for Germany in business, politics and science.

 2021 – Fatma Souissi

 Fatma Souissi, master's student in electrical engineering and information technology, convinced the committee members for the DAAD Prize 2021 with her commitment to the international students at the TU Darmstadt and her voluntary work for the university alliance Unite! as student representative as well as with her excellent academic achievements.

 Alae Mrani, student of Electrical Engineering and Information Technology, impressed the members of the selection committee for the DAAD Prize 2020 with his commitment to international students at TU Darmstadt and his work with mentally ill and refugee children.

 Ayoub Alhousin, student of Civil Engineering, was confronted with seemingly unsurmountable challenges, which he overcame through his own initiative, willingness to work hard and through perseverance.
 His support for refugee students, his commitment to the community and his outstanding academic achievements fully convinced the commission members to select him as recipient of the DAAD Prize.